viamrobotics/docs/docs/tutorials/projects/pet-treat-dispenser.md

 ### Add the logic

-If your program ran succcessfully and you saw a list of resources printed from the program, you can continue to add the robot logic.
+If your program ran successfully and you saw a list of resources printed from the program, you can continue to add the robot logic.

 You'll be using the `puppyclassifier`.
 The following code initializes a camera and the puppyclassifier and shows you how to get the classifications from the classifier when passing in the camera stream as an argument: